GNOME/tinysparql/src/web-ide/README.md

 ```

 ## Building with Meson
 The static frontend files generated here will be converted into GResource bundles during the meson build process.
-The bundling is automatic, but the file generation, since it is based on webpack, needs to be done manually.
+The GResource bundling is automatic, but the file generation, since it is based on webpack, needs to be done manually.
 This can be done in the following 2 ways:

 ```
 # option 1 - npm run build manually before running meson build scripts